Freiburg im Breisgau: Geography

 Freiburg is bordered by the Black Forest mountains Rosskopf and Bromberg to the east, Schönberg and Tuniberg to the south, with the Kaiserstuhl hill region to the west.

 Climate

-Köppen climate classification classifies Freiburg's climate as Humid temperate climate (Cfb).
+The Köppen climate classification classifies Freiburg's climate as temperate oceanic climate (Köppen: Cfb; Trewartha: Dobk).
 Thus, July and August are, along with Karlsruhe, the warmest within Germany.
 Winters are moderate but usually with some frosts at night.
 More year-round rain occurs here than in the Rhine plateau.
-The city is close to the Kaiserstuhl, a range of hills of volcanic origin located a few miles away, which is one of the warmest places in Germany and therefore considered as a viticultural area.
+The city is close to the Kaiserstuhl, a range of hills of volcanic origin located a few kilometers away, which is one of the warmest places in Germany and therefore considered as a viticultural area.

+The Freiburg im Breisgau weather station has recorded the following extreme values: